jasper-lyons/nuccobrain/readme.md

 Unlike for the front-end code, the built function code _is_ checked into the repo and normal start/build commands don't affect it.

 The functions can be rebuilt by running `netlify-lambda build src/functions`.

+The built function code is committed to the repo.